Forget closing the sale! Just get the appointment

 Selling is prospecting.
 Get the appointment

 Selling is prospecting.
 Done correctly, all the other steps tend to fall in place like dominoes.
 Done incorrectly and you find yourself strumming the harp at a goat.
 Regrettably, prospecting isn’t taken with the gravity it deserves.
-Many sellers tend to gloss over it yet prospecting isn’t something you do when your sales are low or when you are in the mood.
+Many sellers tend to gloss over it yet prospecting isn’t something you do when your sales are low.
+Or, when you are in the mood.
 No. Prospecting is selling; it is your livelihood.
-Like breathing, it’s a full time job-not a part time one.
+Like breathing, it’s a full time job; not a part time one.
 But to thrive in prospecting requires discipline.
 The discipline to make the necessary number of calls to get two appoints daily for B2B Selling, and eight, B2C.

 I know B2C salespeople who choose to go to where the prospects are concentrated, instead of seeking them all over.
-Insurance and bank sales people who “camp” at Kenyatta Hospital or such other large employer, and are sufficiently disciplined to present to eight people every day, kill two birds with one stone.
+Insurance and bank sales people who “camp” at Kenyatta National Hospital or such other large employer, and are sufficiently disciplined to present to eight people every day, kill two birds with one stone.
 They prospect and present simultaneously.
 In my books they are miles ahead of the ones lounging in the office making occasional phone calls in the hope that one of the shots in the dark will hit home and an appointment will yield.

 How many prospects are enough?